 5) Give Your Visitors the Ability to Scroll Infinitely

-Infinite scroll quickly becoming a staple of modern web design.
+Infinite scroll is quickly becoming a staple of modern web design.
 The infinite scroll feature allows your content to load continuously as your visitors scroll down your pages, creating seamless vertical website navigation.
 It’s a mainstay in social media feeds and it’s becoming a feature your visitors expect to see on your website, as well.

-Letting your content flow isn’t only a way to make a good first website visit for your customers, it’s also a way to keep them on your site.
+Letting your content flow isn’t solely a way to make a good first website visit for your customers, it’s also a way to keep them on your site.
 The longer you can keep them there, the more likely they are to make a purchase – or at least remember who you are when they are ready to buy.